 Regulating the charge

-it obvious, not that the light is actually dim and unusable.
+makes it obvious, not that the light is actually dim and unusable.

 The Yuasa batteries failed after one summer.
 This was not surprising given their age and indeterminate history.
 I replaced them with four US Battery 232Ah 6V batteries.
 This gives me 464Ah at 12V; a huge increase in capacity.
 These batteries have not gone flat since installation during August of 2007.
 In 2017 they falied and were replaced with sealed AGM batteries, which have been a lot better.

 As for the typical solar panel and car battery bodge with speaker flex and car bulbs, forget it.